PattyHarris/Bootcamp-Week12-youtube-clone/README.md

 12. In the 'subscriptions' page, pass 'subscriptions' as a prop to 'LoadMore' to provide the same filter.
 13. Refactor 'LoadMore' to handle the 'subscriptions' prop.
 14. In 'pages/api/videos.js' handle the 'subscriptions' option.

+## Increment Video Views

+1. Each time a video is viewed, increment the count of views.
+2. Use the 'useEffect' hook to control the count when the video is loaded.
+This must be the first bit of code in the function.
+Also, there is a async function defined ('incrementViews') which is then called - this is because you can't declare the useEffect code as async.
+3. Also, as of React 18, in development mode, useEffect is called twice (in production it's called once).
+The behavior can be changed by setting 'reactStrictMode' to false in next.config.js, but that is not recommended.
+4. In 'pages/video/[id].js' page, add the import for 'useEffect'.
+5. Add a new endpoint handler 'api/view.js'.
+6. In 'pages/video/[id].js' increment the count of views by 1 so that it shows 1 (the logged in user view) and not 0.